adjust/ios_sdk/doc/english/web_views.md

 });
 ```

-### <a id="build-the-app">Build your app
+### <a id="build-the-app"></a>Build your app

 Build and run your app.
 If the build succeeds, you should carefully read the SDK logs in the console.
 After the app launches
 for the first time, you should see the info log `Install tracked`.

-## <a id="additional-features">Additional features
+## <a id="additional-features"></a>Additional features

-Once you integrate the adjust SDK into your project, you can take advantage of the following features.
+Once you integrate the Adjust SDK into your project, you can take advantage of the following features.

-### <a id="event-tracking">Event tracking
+### <a id="event-tracking"></a>Event tracking

-You can use adjust to track events.
+You can use Adjust to track events.
 Let's say you want to track every tap on a particular button.
-You would create a new
-event token in your [dashboard], which has an associated event token - looking something like `abc123`.
-In your button's
-`onclick` method you would then add the following lines to track the tap:
+You would create a new  event token in your [dashboard], which has an associated event token - looking something like `abc123`.
+In your button's `onclick` method you would then add the following lines to track the tap:

 ```js
 var adjustEvent = new AdjustEvent('abc123');